mirko-bianco/FidoLib/FidoCore.md

 end;
 ```

-You can also set up a typed client, that add typed functionalities to `IWebSocketClient`.
+You can also set up a typed client, that adds typed functionalities to `IWebSocketClient`.

 ```pascal
 var